Rahaf-Mohamad/RulesEngine_Scala/README.md

 # Discount Calculator

-Discount Calculator is a Scala program designed to process orders from a CSV file, calculate discounts based on various criteria, and save the processed orders to both a database and a CSV file.
+Discount Calculator is a Scala program designed to process orders from a CSV file, calculate discounts based on various rules, and save the processed orders to both a database and a CSV file.
 This README provides an overview of the program's functions and usage instructions.

 ## Functions